-DECC DECC have grants aimed at encouraging the uptake of renewak energy systems but this is at the periphery of air quality.
-This is mor in the realms of carbon reduction ole re DH The search of DH funding for transport was unsuccessful.
-In the past there have been partnerships fund sustainable travel due to the health improvements.
-Possible are for development in the future, but local Public Health budgets are bei reduced to a ing LTP and EU Funding ECO Stars was originally LTP funded, followed by LSTF.
-EU Intelligent Energy Funding has bee used to roll it out across Europe according to the website.
-Care for Air is a communications campaign that has been supported by LTP funding in I
+DECC DECC have grants aimed at encouraging the uptake of renewable energy systems but this is at the periphery of air quality.
+This is more in the realms of carbon reduction DH The search of DH funding for transport was unsuccessful.
+In the past there have been partnerships to fund sustainable travel due to the health improvements.
+Possible area for development in the future, but local Public Health budgets are being reduced LTP and EU Funding ECO Stars was originally LTP funded, followed by LSTF.
+EU Intelligent Energy Funding has been used to roll it out across Europe according to the website.
+Care for Air is a communications campaign that has been supported by LTP funding